Skip to main content

 Sundberg’s journey into mathematics began unexpectedly.
 Originally a piano student at UWL, they shifted focus to mathematics after a series of academic pivots, including studies in physics and computer science.

-Das recalls first meeting Sundberg at the La Crosse People’s Food Co-op.
+Tushar Das, UWL professor of Mathematics & Statistics, recalls first meeting Sundberg at the La Crosse People’s Food Co-op.
 The two talked about their common love for playing piano.

 “I had played since I was a child and had very similar plans at around Isaac’s age, my mother being a piano teacher in Calcutta was a great boon.
 So I gently suggested to Isaac that I was confident that he would find mathematics at least as beautiful, challenging, and creative as I did, and that he should take some math classes to confirm my suspicions,” says Das.

-Sundberg’s interest in topology was sparked by a special topics class organized by UWL Professors Whitney George and Tushar Das pro-bono after several students expressed interest.
+Sundberg’s interest in topology was sparked by a special topics class organized by UWL Professors Whitney George and Das pro-bono after several students expressed interest.
 This introduced them to the field’s unique approach to geometric problems.

 The class would meet once or twice a week in seminar format, and the group would work through textbook problems together.
 Unlike a typical math lecture where a faculty member leads the discussion, here the math students presented the problems they were learning and where they were struggling to the professors.